-- Paint the wooden plans or spray paint the perforated bars if necessary.
+- Paint the wooden planks or spray paint the perforated bars if necessary.

 - Use a stud finder (like the Stud Finder Sensor Wall Scanner on Amazon) to find the studs in the wall.

-- Hold the 2×4 firmly up to the wall and place a leveler on top and mark the holes in the stud for drilling.
+- Hold the 2×4 firmly up to the wall, place a leveler on top, and mark the holes in the stud for drilling.

 - Now drill the holes for the planks to be attached.

 - Now place the second plank directly under the one already attached to the wall.

 - You need to ensure that both planks are flush by putting the leveler on the side.